Bordered manifolds with torus boundary and the link surgery formula: Minimal models for the Hopf link surgery complex

 such that $i$ and $\pi$ are chain maps, $i\circ \pi=\id+[m_1,h]$, $\pi\circ i=\id$, $h\circ i=0$, $\pi\circ h=0$ and $h\circ h=0$.
 The map $i$ is given by

 The map $\pi$ is given by

 The map $h$ is given by

-The homological perturbation lemma for $A_\infty$-modules, Lemma~\ref{lem:homological-perturbation-modules}, endows $Z$ with a right action of $\Lambda_2$, for which we write $Z_{\Lambda_2}$, which is $A_\infty$-homotopy equivalent to $\cC_{\Lambda_2}$.
+The homological perturbation lemma for $A_\infty$-modules, Lemma~\ref{lem:homological-perturbation-modules}, endows $Z$ with the structure of a right $A_\infty$-module over the exterior algebra $\cE_2$, for which we write $Z_{\cE_2}$, which is $A_\infty$-homotopy equivalent to $\cC_{\cE_2}$.
 In fact, the homotopy equivalence is given explicitly by the homological perturbation lemma.
 The maps $i$, $\pi$ and $h$ extend to $A_\infty$-module morphisms $i_*$, $\pi_*$ and $h_*$.
-We box these morphisms with the identity map on ${}^{\Lambda_2} \scK^{P_2}$ to obtain maps of type-$D$ modules
+We box these morphisms with the identity map on ${}^{\cE_2} \scK^{P_2}$ to obtain maps of type-$D$ modules

 \begin{lem} The morphisms $I^1$ and $\Pi^1$ are type-$D$ homomorphisms (i.e. $\d_{\Mor}(I^1)=0$ and $\d_{\Mor}(\Pi^1)=0$).
 Furthermore \begin{enumerate} \item $\Pi^1\circ I^1=\id$ \item $H^1\circ H^1=0$. \item $H^1\circ I^1=0$. \item $\Pi^1\circ H^1=0$. \item $I^1\circ \Pi^1=\id+\d_{\Mor}(H^1)$. \end{enumerate} \end{lem} \begin{proof}Lemma~\ref{lem:homological-perturbation-modules} (the homological perturbation lemma) implies that the stated formulas hold for $i_*$, $h_*$ and $\pi_*$.
-Boxing with the identity map preserves these relations since the algebra is $\Lambda_2$ (which is an associative algebra), so
+Boxing with the identity map preserves these relations since the algebra is $\cE_2$ (which is an associative algebra), so

 by \cite{LOTBimodules}*{Remark~2.2.28}.
 Furthermore boxing with the identity is a chain map:

 See \cite{LOTBimodules}*{Lemma~2.3.3 (1)}. \end{proof}